My Name (BoA album)

-My Name is the fourth Korean-language studio album by South Korean singer BoA, released on June 11, 2004 by SM Entertainment.
-It includes the title track "My Name" and the song "Spark", which is a Korean-language cover of Luis Fonsi's "Keep My Cool" (2002).
+My Name is the fourth Korean-language studio album (seventh overall) by South Korean recording artist BoA, released through SM Entertainment on June 11, 2004.
+BoA promoted the album with the singles "My Name" and "Spark", the latter of which is a Korean-language cover of "Keep My Cool" (2002) by Luis Fonsi.
+The album saw BoA's transition into a more mature image in comparison to her previous records.